obadeh/401-data-structures-and-algorithms/README.md

 # Challenge Summary

-Write a function that accepts a lengthy string parameter.
+Write a function called tree_intersection that takes two binary tree parameters.
-Without utilizing any of the built-in library methods available to your language, return the first word to occur more than once in that provided string.
+Without utilizing any of the built-in library methods available to your language, return a set of values found in both trees.

 ## Approach & Efficiency
 it taked 2 hours